Te Puia Springs

 The ancestral mountain Marotiri is clearly visible from the town, which is bisected by the ancestral river Mangahauini.
 Tuatini, one of four marae in the town, is home to St Mary’s church.
 Established in 1885, it is the oldest church in the district.

-In 2006, 80% of the population were Māori, and, of those, most belonged to Te Whānau-a-Ruataupare and Te Whānau-a-Te Aotawarirangi hapū.
+In 2013 over 80% of the population were Māori, and, of those, most belonged to Te Whānau-a-Ruataupare and Te Whānau-a-Te Aotawarirangi hapū.
 The district was once called Toka-a-Namu, referring to the abundance of sandflies (namu).

 In the later 19th century the bay became a center for the local pastoral industry.
 A post office opened in 1890.
 At Waimā, on the north side of the bay, a freezing works was established in 1911 and the wharf was extended to take overseas ships.
 The works closed in 1952 and the harbour ceased to be used in 1963, but ruins of the works and the old wharf were still evident in the early 2000s.